trugold/trugold.github.io/wms/privacy.md

 ### Collection of Personal Information ###

-The app uses Google's AdMob advertising service, which collects anonymous information in accordance to its advertising privacy policies.
-AdMob's privacy policy is available at <https://policies.google.com/privacy>
+This app uses Google's AdMob advertising service, which collects anonymous information in accordance to its advertising privacy policies.
+AdMob's privacy policy is available at <https://policies.google.com/technologies/ads?hl=en-US>

-Apart from that, the app does not transmit or share any other information, personal or otherwise.
+Apart from that, this app does not collect, transmit or share any other information, personal or otherwise.

 ### Email ###